kajarenc/Algorithms-and-Data-Structures/README.md

-# Algorithms-and-Data-Structures
+# Workflow for Algorithsm and Data structures course.

-Solutions for assignments and problems covered in lectures.
+It is supposed all the homework assignments and all the problems covered during lectures go here.